Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 Myth 4: People with PTSD can’t live normal lives

-With treatment and support, people with PTSD can thrive.
+With treatment and support, people with PTSD can recover and live full lives.
+Most people:

 - Continue working